codingbelief/linux-kernel-internals/zh/storage/flash_memory/emmc/emmc_modes.md

 But actually we need to check the OCR value to determine the correct access mode See patch (http://www.spinics.net/lists/linux-mmc/msg01466.html) by Philip.

+Sector A sector has a size of 512 bytes, the same size as a sector in the FAT file system under DOS.
+Block A page is the minimum size unit for writing and reading.
+The size is configurable (512, 1024, 2048 bytes), but normally the size is 512 bytes.

 ## Data Transfer Mode

 ## Interrupt Mode